tomoconnor-pl/OpenID-Connect-PHP/README.md

 This library hopes to encourage OpenID Connect use by making it simple enough for a developer with little knowledge of the OpenID Connect protocol to setup authentication.

-## This is a fork of [jumbojett/OpenID-Connect-PHP](https://github.com/jumbojett/OpenID-Connect-PHP)
+**This is a fork of [jumbojett/OpenID-Connect-PHP](https://github.com/jumbojett/OpenID-Connect-PHP)**

-Jumbojett`s library is great, but lacks of some features, testing, and it is not ready for new PHP versions.
+Jumbojett`s library is great, but lacks of some features, proper testing, and it is not ready for new PHP versions.
 So I created this fork.
 This fork requires PHP 7.0 or greater, if you need to use older PHP version, please use original version.

 **Most important changes:**